Contacts

 EBCC Atlas of European Breeding Birds

-The first comprehensive EBCC Atlas of European Breeding Birds, or European Ornithological Atlas (EOA) edited by Ward Hagemeijer and Mike Blair, was published in 1997.
+The first comprehensive EBCC Atlas of European Breeding Birds, or European Ornithological Atlas (EOA), edited by Ward Hagemeijer and Mike Blair, was published in 1997.
 The atlas is the first major initiative of the EBCC (itself created through the merging of the European Ornithological Atlas Committee and the IBCC) and integrates 25 years of effort by thousands of volunteer field ornithologists, data analysts, and writers in more than 40 countries.
-The final product is an impressive and voluminous book with more than 900 pages of maps of distribution for 495 European bird species, accompanying text and information on the population size estimates for key countries where it is present.
+The final product is an impressive and voluminous book with more than 900 pages of distribution maps for 495 European bird species, accompanying text and information on the population size estimates for key countries where it is present.
 The area covered includes all of Europe, including Madeira, the Azores, Iceland, Svalbard, Franz Josef Land, and Transcaucasia) although not Turkey or Cyprus.
 The atlas demonstrates what can be achieved through broadscale international cooperation and has been and remains an essential tool for scientists and conservationists interested in studying the patterns of distribution and abundance of Europe´s birds.

 The recommended citation for the atlas remains Hagemeijer, E.J.M., and M.J.
 Blair (editors).
 1997.
 The EBCC Atlas of European Breeding Birds: their distribution and abundance.
 T & A.D.
 Poyser, London.